 Giselle is one of the best loved ballets of all time.
 This romantic ballet has enchanted audiences for almost 3 centuries now.

 Second in popularity only to Swan Lake, Giselle is a true classic.
-It was also the inspiration for the romantic historical novel Coronet of Straw.
 So today I’m delighted to answer some of your questions about the plot and characters of the ballet Giselle.

 When Was Giselle Written and Who Composed the Music?

 The ballet was written a little before its first performance in 1841 in Paris, so it is already almost 280 years old.
 It starred the ballerina Carlotta Grisi in the title role of Giselle.
 The French ballet was titled: Giselle, ou les Willis.
 Adèle Dumilâtre danced the role of Myrtha (in real life, she later married a count).
 The role of Albrecht, the nobleman who misleads Giselle, was danced by Lucien Petipa.
 Lucien was the brother of the famous ballet master Marius Petipa.

 The composer for the Giselle ballet score was Adolphe Adam.
 He wrote 39 operas and a number of ballets, but people today remember him for Giselle and for his Christmas carol O Holy Night.